bergos/hexo-theme-bergos/README.md

 - archives
 - recent_posts

-All of them are enabled by default.
+All widgets are enabled by default.
 You can edit them in `widget` setting.

 ## Development